 Another good way to make contact with potential customers during COVID-19 is to create an account for your business on sites like G2Crowd and Capterra.
 B2B directories like these tend to attract tons of software buyers that are interested in purchasing a tool like yours.

 By creating a listing for your business in a relevant category, you can give potential buyers insight into your services/products so they can determine which option is the best for them.
-This is a valuable way to reach a large audience, similar to how you would at a large event.
+This is a valuable way to reach a large audience and increase conversion rates.

 In addition, these platforms have paid options that you can use to increase your positioning on the platform and gain better visibility.
 Paid advertising is a necessary part of any digital marketing campaign.

-Dealing with this COVID-19 pandemic really sucks for all of us.
-For those of you who are in industries who are the hardest it we really feel for you.
-Hopefully, this terrible time will pass quickly.
+Dealing with the new reality brought on by the pandemic really sucks for all of us.
+For those of you who are in industries that are the hardest hit, we really feel for you.

 If your current marketing strategy has been derailed by the loss of the event space and you need a helping hand we hope you reach out to us.